 Analytics are all the rage these days, as they’re powering some genuinely remarkable advances across industries.
 While standing under a sign that says “learning analytics” is a great way to get some attention in the learning community, what is learning analytics and what does it mean for corporate learning programs?

-In this blog series, we’ll shed light on the exciting—and sometimes confusing—topic of analyzing learning.
-We’ll outline a model for talking about the different types of learning analytics and describe the various levels of sophistication in analytics.
+This blog series will shed light on the exciting—and sometimes confusing—topic of analyzing learning.
+We’ll also outline a model for talking about the different types of learning analytics and describe the various levels of sophistication in analytics.

-Even though it's a popular topic, there doesn’t seem to be a standard definition or explanation for using the term.
-For instance, one commonly used definition of is:
+Even though it’s a popular topic, there doesn’t seem to be a standard definition or explanation.
+For instance, one commonly used definition of learning analytics is:

 the measurement, collection, analysis, and reporting of data about learners and their contexts, for purposes of understanding and optimizing learning and the environments in which it occurs

 That’s not a bad place to start, but there’s still a lot of disagreement and confusion about what the term actually means.
-Complicating things further, most of the existing literature defines the term in an academic context that has subtle but significant differences from how it’s used in a corporate context.
+Complicating things further, most of the existing literature defines it in an academic context with subtle but significant differences from how it’s used in a corporate context.

 Learning programs exist to benefit organizational performance, which, in turn, impacts business outcomes.
-And improving business outcomes is a key priority for most business leaders (i.e., the people who sign your paycheck).
-Analytics about learners, programs, and experiences link learning with individual, team, and organizational performance.
+That’s why improving business outcomes is a critical priority for most business leaders (i.e., the people who sign your paycheck).
+And analytics about learners, programs, and experiences link learning with individual, team, and organizational performance.

-We suggest that the definition of corporate learning analytics is something more like:
+We suggest that the definition of corporate learning analytics is something more like this:

 the measurement, collection, analysis, and reporting of data about learners, learning experiences, and learning programs, for purposes of understanding and optimizing learning and its impact on an organization’s performance